-The club has supported all land acquisitions that include trails that our members can use.
+The club has supported all land acquisitions that provided trails that our members can use.
 Most of these land acquisitions have been successful, but a few failed to materialize.
-Our members individually contributed thousands of dollars to each of these acquisitions, and the club often did as well.
-The club funds that were donated to these various causes came largely from donations, usually bequests.
-Here are the main land acquisitions that the club supported:
+The funds that were donated to these various causes came largely from donations, usually bequests.
+Here are the main land acquisitions that we supported:

 - Andreas Vogt Nature Reserve.
 When the AVNR was given to the Conservancy in 2002, the club donated \$1,000 to help defray acquisition costs related to the purchase. - Manzanita Ridge Nature Reserve.
 In 1989, Martin Williams wanted to protect 20 hectares (50 acres) of his quarter-section forestry lot.
 The club negotiated a price of \$35,000 for this piece of land and had no trouble putting together the required funds, partly with a generous bequest from John Norget.
 However, there was some problem in finding a public body other than the Crown to hold the land, so Martin withdrew his offer.
 Jump to 2002 and the same piece of land was again offered for sale, this time to the now-established Salt Spring Island Conservancy for \$95,000.
-The club donated \$5,000 to help make the acquisition successful the second time around. - Burgoyne Bay Provincial Park.
+The club donated \$5,000 and our members donated over \$10,000 more to help make the acquisition successful the second time around. - Burgoyne Bay Provincial Park.
 Established in 2004, the land that is now Burgoyne Bay Provincial Park was purchased with other land from the Texada Land Corporation.
-The club donated \$5,000 to help acquire this wonderful park.
+The club donated \$5,000 to this purchase and again our members contributed many thousands of dollars more to help acquire this wonderful park.